Robert C. Hilliard (attorney): Hernández vs. Mesa

 Hilliard represented the family of Sergio Hernández, an unarmed 15-year-old Mexican citizen who was shot and killed by a U.S. Border Patrol agent in 2010.
 The court found in favor of Mesa.
 Hernández was standing on Mexican soil when shot.
-The cases led a confrontation between former Mexican President Felipe Calderón and former U.S. Secretary of State Hillary Clinton.
+The cases led to a confrontation between former Mexican President Felipe Calderón and former U.S. Secretary of State Hillary Clinton.

 GM Ignition Switch Litigation

 Hilliard was appointed by Federal Judge Jesse Furman of the Southern District of New York as co-lead counsel in the National General Motors (GM) ignition switch litigation.
 Hilliard represented 326 clients with liability claims, of which 53 involved a fatality, and helped negotiate GM’s $575 million settlement to resolve over half of all claims in the multidistrict litigation and a shareholder class action.

 Koua Fong Lee exoneration and Toyota litigation

 Bob Hilliard represented Koua Fong Lee, a Hmong immigrant who was wrongfully convicted of vehicular homicide following a 2006 crash involving his 1996 Toyota Camry in St. Paul, Minnesota.
 Lee’s vehicle accelerated uncontrollably down an off-ramp and collided with another car, killing three people and injuring two others.
 Although Lee maintained his innocence, he was convicted and sentenced to eight years in prison.
 Years later, after widespread reports of sudden unintended acceleration in Toyota vehicles surfaced, Hilliard and attorney Brent Schafer worked with the Great North Innocence Project and law students at the University of Minnesota to gather new evidence showing that a mechanical defect had likely caused the crash.
 Lee’s conviction was vacated in 2010 after nearly three years of incarceration, and prosecutors declined to retry the case.

 Hilliard later represented Lee in a civil lawsuit against Toyota, securing an $11.4 million jury verdict – the largest known verdict at the time involving Toyota’s unintended acceleration claims.
 For his work on the case, Hilliard received the "Never Forgotten" Award from the Great North Innocence Project.